UndefinedLeap/UndefinedSite/blogs/BetterC.md

 }
 ```

-This is how it usually handled in many courses/tutorials.
-The problem with this is that even if `x` is NULL, there nothing stoping your program from running further, and crashing (or maybe not!) further down the line.
-This will make it harder to debug, even if you put some specific printfs.
+Above is how many courses/tutorials check malloc's NULL.
+The problem with this is that even if `x` is NULL, your program will continue to run and crash further down the line.
+It will become harder to debug, even if you put pretty printfs.
 You can solve it by terminating the program with assert.

 ```c
 #include<assert.h>